newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 ![](/images/posts/2024-04-25-integrating-backups-into-gitops/Picture3.png)

-Whilst our git repository is great for the Kubernetes objects, the source code has no idea about the database and the contents of the database.
+Whilst our git repository is great for our application's Kubernetes objects, the application source code has no idea about the database and the contents of the database.

 ![](/images/posts/2024-04-25-integrating-backups-into-gitops/Picture4.png)